 The Oceanic Platform of the Canary Islands collected and deployed an oceanographic buoy in its oceanic observatory located in the North of the Canary Islands (ESTOC position) between the 22nd and the 26th of February 2019.
 The operation was realiased from the ship Ángeles Alvariño from IEO.
 The buoy is currently operating.
 (Data access)

 Students from the Institute for Technological Development and Innovation in Communications (IDeTIC) of the University of Las Palmas de Gran Canaria (ULPGC) actually attending the University Master in ICT (Information and Communication Technologies) Solutions for Welfare and Environment (BIMeTIC) visited the land facilities of PLOCAN, accompanied by two teachers, as part of the course contents.

-A new delegation of students from the Swedish maritime school Marina Läroverket visited the facilities of the Oceanic Platform of the Canary Islands (PLOCAN), as part of their training course on board of the ship school Älva in Canarian waters.
-The students, accompanied by their teachers, were informed in detail about the features and capabilities of the Multi-purpose Offshore Platform, the Test Site and the Observatory.
-Furthermore, they were able to discover the specific characteristics of the gliders.
+Students from the Swedish maritime school Marina Läroverket visited the facilities of the Oceanic Platform of the Canary Islands (PLOCAN).
+This visit of a new delegation of students is part of their training course on board of the ship school Älva in Canarian waters.
+The students, accompanied by their teacher, were informed in detail about the facilities of PLOCAN: the Multi-purpose Offshore Platform, the Test Site and the Observatory.
+Furthermore, they were able to discover the specific characteristics and the operating modes of the gliders.